 Mediterranean Orzo Salad

-You'll love this easy orzo salad loaded with chopped veggies, fresh herbs and other Mediterranean favorites.
-Tossed in a bold lemony dressing.
+This easy orzo salad is loaded with chopped veggies, fresh herbs, and other Mediterranean favorites.
 For the best flavor, dress the Mediterranean orzo salad while the orzo is still a little warm.
-Pasta that hasn't cooled completely will drink up the dressing really well.
-And allow the salad to sit for at least a few minutes (or up to an hour in the fridge) for the flavors to meld before serving.

 Prep – 10 minutes